rukasakurai/github-copilot-tutorial/docs/workshop.md

 ### Inline question

-The inline question is a quick way to ask a question to Copilot and get an answer.
+The inline question is a quick way to ask a question to GitHub Copilot and get an answer.
 It's a good way to ask a question about a specific piece of code.
-It's also a good way to launch commands to Copilot.
+It's also a good way to launch commands to GitHub Copilot.
 You can ask it to generate code, fix code, generate tests, etc...

 try it by pressing `Ctrl` + `Shift` + `i` and type the same type of commands you tried in the chat view.

 ### Slash Commands

-To further help Copilot give you more relevant answers, you can choose a topic for your questions through "slash commands."
+To further help GitHub Copilot give you more relevant answers, you can choose a topic for your questions through "slash commands."

-You can prepend your chat inputs with a specific topic name to help Copilot give you a more relevant response.
+You can prepend your chat inputs with a specific topic name to help GitHub Copilot give you a more relevant response.
 When you start typing /, you’ll see the list of possible topics:

 - **/explain**: Explain step-by-step how the selected code works.
 - **/fix**: Propose a fix for the bugs in the selected code.